mattsoldo/python-stormaudio/README.rst

-python-anthemav
+python-stormaudio
 ===============

 |Build Status| |GitHub release| |PyPI|

 This is a Python package to interface with
-`Anthem <http://www.anthemav.com>`__ AVM and MRX receivers and processors.
+`Anthem <https://www.stormaudio.com>`__ AVM and MRX receivers and processors.
 It uses the asyncio library to maintain an object-based connection to the network port of the receiver with supporting methods and properties to poll and adjust the receiver settings.

-This package was created primarily to support an anthemav media_player platform for the `Home Assistant <https://home-assistant.io/>`__ automation platform but it is structured to be general-purpose and should be usable for other applications as well.
+This package was created primarily to support an Storm Audio media_player platform for the `Home Assistant <https://home-assistant.io/>`__ automation platform but it is structured to be general-purpose and should be usable for other applications as well.